jonesy346/mini-constitutional-classifier/README.md

 --path_to_gen_crit_results outputs/sample.json
 ```

-This generates responses to prompts from prompts.json using the EleutherAI/gpt-neo-125M model then judges them as unsafe/safe (according to the constitution) using the Google gemma model from HuggingFace (authentication required to use).
+This generates responses to prompts from `prompts.json` using the EleutherAI/gpt-neo-125M model then judges them as unsafe/safe (according to the constitution) using the Google gemma model from HuggingFace (authentication required to use) - generations w/ critiques are stored in `outputs/sample.json`.
 Finally, results are compiled the "best" policy and displayed to the console.

 <img width="1717" height="508" alt="Screenshot 2025-10-10 at 11 06 41 PM" src="https://github.com/user-attachments/assets/9c2e9d70-2111-47a1-8039-eab3823c6823" />